softwaremill/ox/doc/scheduled.md

 ## Configuration

 The `scheduled` config consists of:
-- a `Schedule`, which indicates how many times and with what delay/interval should the `operation`be run.
+- a `Schedule`, which indicates how many times the `operation` should be run, provides a duration based on which a sleep is calculated and provides an initial delay if configured.
 - a `SleepMode`, which determines how the sleep between subsequent operations should be calculated:
   - `Interval` - default for `repeat` operations, where the sleep is calculated as the duration provided by schedule minus the duration of the last operation (can be negative, in which case the next operation occurs immediately).